App Privacy Notice

 4.2 Providers

-OpenAI, Anthropic, Google (Gemini), and Perplexity.
+OpenAI, Anthropic, Google (Gemini), and Perplexity are used as AI model providers.
 Embeddings are generated through OpenAI.
+The Tavily web-search service may be invoked by an AI agent or workflow when it needs to fetch information from the public web on your behalf.
 Where a provider offers an EU endpoint, Bonzer uses it.

 4.3 Training and provider retention